9aia/thal/pm/BACKLOG.md

 - Handle invalid sessions
 - Use only name instead of name and last name

+Medium priority:
+- Add respective loading states for sidebar (using the skeletons) and respective headers for each view

 Low priority:

 - Fix DB on build pre-render